 The CRM Code is of particular relevance in this case.
 This is a voluntary code that requires firms signed up to it, or committed to applying it, to reimburse customers who have been the victim of authorised push payment scams, in all but a limited number of circumstances.
-NatWest was a signatory to the CRM Code at the time the payments in dispute were made.
+NatWest was a signatory to the CRM Code at the time the payment in dispute was made.